Mhmd-abi-hachem/natours-mern/README.md

 This project was engineered to demonstrate a deep understanding of modern frontend development principles, ensuring a performant, scalable, and maintainable application.

-👉 Advanced Data Fetching with TanStack Query: Utilized TanStack Query for managing asynchronous data, providing powerful caching, automatic refetching on window focus, and seamless background updates.
+👉 **Advanced Data Fetching with TanStack Query**: Utilized TanStack Query for managing asynchronous data, providing powerful caching, automatic refetching on window focus, and seamless background updates.
 This approach significantly improves performance and provides a professional, large-project feel.

-👉 Code Splitting & Lazy Loading: Implemented React's lazy function and Suspense at the page level.
+👉 **Code Splitting & Lazy Loading**: Implemented React's lazy function and Suspense at the page level.
 This ensures that the application's initial load time is optimized by only fetching the code required for the current view.

-👉 Enhanced Accessibility with React Portals: Used React Portals to handle modals and other UI elements that need to render outside the normal DOM hierarchy, which significantly improves accessibility and prevents styling conflicts.
+👉 **Enhanced Accessibility with React Portals**: Used React Portals to handle modals and other UI elements that need to render outside the normal DOM hierarchy, which significantly improves accessibility and prevents styling conflicts.

-👉 Robust Error Handling with Error Boundaries: Integrated React Error Boundaries to gracefully handle and display errors that occur within the UI, preventing the entire application from crashing and providing a better user experience.
+👉 **Robust Error Handling with Error Boundaries**: Integrated React Error Boundaries to gracefully handle and display errors that occur within the UI, preventing the entire application from crashing and providing a better user experience.

-👉 Professional Folder Structure: The codebase is organized into a clean, scalable structure, as seen in the Project Structure section.
+👉 **Professional Folder Structure**: The codebase is organized into a clean, scalable structure, as seen in the Project Structure section.

-👉 Responsive Design.
+👉 **Responsive Design**.

 ---